Marlee Layh, PhD

 Flora E. Igah, PsyD

 Dr. Flora E. Igah is a clinical psychologist with experience facilitating therapy (individual, group, couples, family), as well as providing professional development and education (supervision, consultation, training, outreach, interviews/panels).
 She practices from a collaborative and integrative healthcare approach, striving to utilize theories which are the best fit for each client’s needs.
 Her theoretical orientation is Empowerment Feminist Theory, informed by Multicultural Feminist and Trauma Focused Cognitive-Behavioral Theories.

 Some of Dr. Igah’s professional interests include the management of clinical disorders (anxiety, mood, trauma/stressor, AD/HD, crisis intervention), as well as working with clients experiencing other conditions which may be the focus of clinical attention (chronic illness, grief, survivors of abuse, relationship issues, clinical concerns which are interconnected with social justice issues, intercultural & intracultural issues, and advocacy).

 Melissa Layman-Guadalupe, PhD

 Dr. Melissa Layman-Guadalupe received her doctorate from Ohio University and has provided services for children, adolescents, and families at Layh & Associates for more than 25 years.
 She also teaches at the University of Dayton and conducts research about self-disclosure and social media.

-Her particular focus is trauma and abuse issues, but she enjoys helping children, teens, and young adults with all difficulties.
+Her particular focus is trauma and abuse issues, but she enjoys helping children and teens with all difficulties.

 Martha Rogers, PhD